OUTLINE OF THE BOOK OF ACTS

 Notes on the above outline:

-The “gathering of God’s elect” (i.e., the ekklesia, church, assembly, or gathering of believers) was created on the “fulfilled” Jewish “Feast of Weeks” (Pentecost) when Christ baptized believers with the Holy Spirit.
-This “gathering” continues unbroken through today.
-Although there is only one ekklesia, that “gathering” of God’s people has undergone several very significant dispensational changes in its practices as it passed through each of the three periods depicted in the above outline.
-These changes have to do with the manner in which God was administering His offer of the physical and spiritual restoration of the millennial kingdom to Israel, and Israel's response to that offer in these three “administrations.”.
+The "gathering of God's elect" (known as the ekklesia, church, assembly, or gathering) was created on the "fulfilled" Jewish "Feast of Weeks" (Pentecost) when Christ baptized believers with the Holy Spirit.
+This "gathering" continues unbroken through today.
+Although there is only one ekklesia, that "gathering" of God's people has undergone several very significant dispensational changes in its practices as it passed through each of the three periods depicted in the above outline.
+These changes have to do with the manner in which God was administering His offer of the physical and spiritual restoration of the millennial kingdom to Israel, and Israel's response to that offer in these three "administrations.".
 For example, the signs and wonders of the Holy Spirit (eg., tongues, healers, visions, etc.) were prophesied promises specifically engineered for the Jewish nation (see Mat.
 11:2-6; Mk.
 16:17-18; John 2:23; 3:2; 7:31; 1 Cor.
 14:21-22; Heb.
 2:4).
-The writer to the Hebrews calls them “the works of power of the age to come” (Heb.
+The writer to the Hebrews calls them "the works of power of the age to come" (Heb.
 6:5), the "age to come" being Israel's millennial kingdom on earth.
-When Gentiles spoke in tongues, this was a threat to Israel that God’s promises were beginning to be taken away from the Jews.
+When Gentiles spoke in tongues, this was a threat to Israel that God's promises were beginning to be taken away from the Jews.
 Such blessings to Gentiles caused Jealousy on the part of Israel (Rom.
 11:11-13, see Acts 22:21-22).
 The signs were not, as some theorize, confirmations of the truth of the Word of God to 'the church' until the New Testament Scriptures could be completed.